 Interested in volunteering with the Seed Library?

 Community members can volunteer as Seed Librarians to help maintain the collection, distribute seeds to members and collect seed returns and donations.
 Seed Librarians typically volunteer twice a month from January to November for events, as well to help with managing the seed library, including tasks such as seed packaging inventory.
 You don’t have to be a seed-saving expert to volunteer with the seed library, but we do require volunteers to have some gardening experience.
-Check out our current volunteer opportunities or contact us if you would like to volunteer as a Seed Librarian.
+Learn how to become a Volunteer or contact us if you would like to volunteer as a Seed Librarian.